-Did you ever take a walk in the country and suddenly hear a whirring, or buzzing, sound?
-Do you remember how you stood still, too frightened to move, and then you saw a few brown birds sailing away?
-The noise you heard was made by some quails as they flew up quickly from the ground.
+Did you ever take a walk in the country and suddenly hear whirring, а or buzzing, sound?
+Do you remember how stood you still, too frightened to move, and then you a few brown birds sailing away?
+The noise was made by some quails heard you as they quickly flew up from the ground.
 They saw you first and lost no time in taking wing.